The Know How You Need & the Tools to Get You There... Get Certified >

 On this Page.
 I'll share more about the 2nd Step: E. Examining Why.

-My own assessment tools and a review of past experiences helped me examine why I was having such strong reactions to feedback.
-This insight helped me better understand my ‘sensitivity to feedback,’ which then helped me gently and firmly manage my focus, self-talk and reactions to it.
+My assessment tools and a review of past experiences helped me examine why I reacted strongly to feedback.
+This insight helped me better understand my ‘sensitivity to feedback,’ which enabled me to manage my focus, self-talk, and responses gently and firmly.

 The Greatest